By Heather Rhoades

 Do you wonder about why my lilac bush never flowers?
 Having lilac bushes that won’t bloom is a common problem for gardeners.
 If you are wondering why is my lilac not blooming, keep reading to learn more about what you can do to make your lilac bloom.

-Another reason that a lilac bush does not bloom is due to having a restricted root system.
+Root restriction – Another reason that a lilac bush does not bloom is due to having a restricted root system.
 A restricted root system prevents the lilac bush from taking up enough phosphorus in order to bloom.
-Restricted root systems can be caused by over wet ground, container grown plants in a too small container and inadvertent root pruning.
+Restricted root systems can be caused by overly wet ground, container grown plants in too small a container, and inadvertent root pruning.
 Typically, a lilac bush with a restricted root system will also grow poorly.

-Pests or disease can also affect how well a lilac blooms.
-If you lilac is not flowering well, check the plant for these as well.
+Pests/Disease – Pests or disease can also affect how well a lilac blooms.
+If your lilac is not flowering well, check the plant for these as well.